mmcc-xx/BirdCAGE/README.md

 ![BirdCAGE Screenshot](birdcage.JPG)

 # Newest stuff
+- Password control for stream settings and preferences.
+The default password is 'birdcage'
 - Details page with bigger spectrogram.
 My camera's audio has a pretty low sample rate, so the big spectrograms look not great.
 I hope to test with a CD quality (44.1KHz sampling, 16bit samples) source to see if it looks better
 - Made the UI more consistent.
 Setting preferences and streams is still pretty bad though.